miielab/miienlp/examples/text_cleaning.md

 ...
 ```

-**The data directory containing raw text is the only required input.
-Custom flag and default options are detailed below.**

 ## A few notes
-- When only the raw text data directory is provided, the only cleaning performed will be (1) removing excess new line characters and white spaces and (2) removing non-ASCII characters
+1. When only the raw text data directory is provided, the only cleaning performed will be:
+    - removing excess new line characters and white spaces
+    - removing non-ASCII characters

-- When removing special characters, we do not remove the character `_`.
+2. When removing special characters, we do not remove the character `_`.
 This is because when using n-grams or some categorizations, we do not want to split up words.

-- For case-sensitive domain categorizations, all words in a given list must be lowercase unless the word should only be categorized if uppercased.
+3. For case-sensitive domain categorizations, all words in a given list must be lowercase unless the word should only be categorized if uppercased.

-- In order to perform domain categorizations, removing special characters is *highly recommended*
+4. In order to perform domain categorizations, removing special characters is *highly recommended*.

-## Clean Counts input.yaml Example
+### Clean Counts input.yaml Example

 ```
 ---